 - February 2015 - Books redevelopment survey circulated to OCUL staff.
 90 responses received

 - March 2015 - Books Reinvestment Working Group is formed as a subcommittee of OCUL-SP

 - November 2015 - Functional Requirements document developed by working group is approved by OCUL Directors.

 - January 2016 - SP begins scoping deliverables based on functional requirements

 - August 2016 - Two full-time eBook developers hired

 - June 2017 - Beta release of the new Scholars Portal Books platform (limited features and collections)

-- January 2018 - General release of the new Scholars Portal Books platform
+- February 2018 - General release of the new Scholars Portal Books platform in beta

 On-campus users will be able to search across twelve active collections and narrow their search by criteria such as publisher, year of publication, and subject.
 Authenticated users will be able to view both PDF and XML books that their school has purchased in the online reader, and to download books either at the chapter level or by extracting up to 20% of the book as a PDF (where permitted by the license).

 Users will be able to select books from the search results or metadata page and add them to the My Books list, where they can generate a citation or reading list.